-In fact, it wasn't just "these sentences" but several pages of verbatim copying of Syracuse policy.
-The only words not copied were the attributions Syracuse provided at the end of its academic integrity policy giving credit for the sources of its academic integrity policy.
+Ed. note: In fact, it wasn't just "these sentences" but several pages of verbatim copying of Syracuse's Academic Integrity Policy.
+The only words not copied were the citations Syracuse provided at the end of its academic integrity policy giving credit for the sources of its Academic Integrity Policy.

-- Q. In fact, during the process for the AACSB, USM [copied "without proper citation] from two organizations [Central Missouri State University and Syracuse University]; is that correct? - A. As I I sit here today, I'm familiar with only one. - Q. Which one are you familiar with? - A. As I sit here, I believe it's Central Missouri State University. - Q. And Central Missouri State University they [Charles Jordan and Harold Doty] did get permission...? - A. And that's the only thing with which I am familiar.

-A summary of Alvin Williams' deposition: As I sit here today, as a dean and one-time department chairman and 28 year veteran at USM's College of Business, I don't know anything about anything, except that DePree should be fired because I don't like what he says and it's proper to plagiarize as long as you get permission.
+- Q. In fact, during the process for the AACSB, USM [copied "without proper citation] from two organizations [Central Missouri State University and Syracuse University]; is that correct? - A. As I I sit here today, I'm familiar with only one. - Q. Which one are you familiar with? - A. As I sit here, I believe it's Central Missouri State University. - Q. And Central Missouri State University they [Charles Jordan and Harold Doty] did get permission...? - A. And that's the only thing with which I am familiar. - Ed.
+Note: A summary of Alvin Williams' deposition: As I sit here today, as a dean and one-time department chairman (Marketing Department) and a 28 year veteran at USM's College of Business, I don't know anything about anything, except that DePree should be fired because I don't like what he says but I've never heard him say anything myself, and it's proper to plagiarize as long as you get permission.
 And I have no reasons for that, either.